NillionNetwork/cggmp21/README.md

 > About notion of threshold and non-threshold keys: originally, CGGMP21 paper does not have support of arbitrary `t` and only works with non-threshold n-out-of-n keys.
-We have added support of arbitrary threshold $2 \le t \le n$, however, we made it possible to opt out therhsoldness so original CGGMP21 protocol can be carried out if needed.
+We have added support of arbitrary threshold $2 \le t \le n$, however, we made it possible to opt out thresholdnessso original CGGMP21 protocol can be carried out if needed.

 ## Running the protocol